itsabhinavsharma/itsabhinavsharma/README.md

 #### <i>About Me</i>

- <p>I am an android developer from India.
+ <p>I am a Dotnet and android developer from India.
 My first brush with computers and programming was back when I was in high school.
 My first language was C and after that I fell in love with programming.
 I like to take on challenges that make me question my learning and thus every new challenge made me a better developer.</p>

  <br>